 Appalachian Trail cuts 91 miles through the county and passes over Mount Greylock at 3,491 elevation.
 Clarksburg State Forest in the north and October Mountain State Forest at the south.
 Hike sections of the trail over the mountains or across the flats.

 Bartholomew’s Cobble in Sheffield has spectacular views of the countryside seen from 1000 ft. high.
+Dogs are discouraged.

 Blue Rider Stables – Provides a safe and nurturing environment for students of all ages. *Covid-19 note- closed until further notice.